We may feel like islands sometimes, but we are connected in our isolation. Haleigh Atwood explores the lessons found in times of loneliness.

 Our 19-year-old cat, Boo, and our fish, Bloop, share the apartment with me.
 I cook dinner for an old friend.
 I watch Jackie Chan movies with new friends.
 My workplace is filled with people.
 My parents are a phone call away, and so is my partner.
 The stranger at the bus stop scowls and I smile back.
 The barista gives me the wrong order and I discover a new drink.
 The yoga instructor adjusts my pose and I stretch deeper.

-In this Weekend Reader, three writers talk about how they relate to feelings of loneliness and aloneness, and how we aren’t as alone as we may seem.
+In the articles below, three writers talk about how they relate to feelings of loneliness and aloneness, and how we aren’t as alone as we may seem.
 As Susan Moon writes: “When we take a step, the whole world rises to meet the sole of our foot.”

 Susan Moon on how pharma, dharma, and sangha have helped her bring things together.